HedgeDocs/HedgeDocs.github.io/docs/docs/hedgehog-engine/swa/cutscenes/ids.md

 ---
 # Cutscene IDs for Sonic Unleashed

+!!! info
+    Thanks to Archxe and Hedgeturdd for writing these documents!

 Here's a list with all the cutscenes and their respective archive names in Sonic Unleashed.

 | Cutscene Name                | Cutscene ID |